Closed-loop field development with multipoint geostatistics and statistical performance assessment: Computational results and discussion

-In this section, our objective is to assess both the CLFD and the OSV performance through application with multiple truth-case models.
-Specifically, we consider 24 additional $\mathbf{m}_{\text{true}}$ models, and we repeat the CLFD application for each of these true-models.
-We then assess the performance in terms of various measures as follows.
+In this section, our objective is to assess the CLFD and the OSV performance through application with multiple truth-case models.
+Following the TruMAP procedure, we specify $n_{\text{m}} =25$ and consider 24 additional $\mathbf{m}_{\text{true}}$ models.
+We repeat the CLFD application for each of these true-models so as to assess the performance in terms of various measures as follows.